 Note that depending on the size and complexity of the DBF file, Excel may not be able to import all of the data or may require additional configuration.

-- Open Excel and click on the “Data” tab.
+- Open Excel and go to the Data tab.

-- In the “Query Wizard – Filter Data” dialog box, add any filters you want to apply to the data and click on “Next”.
+- Add any filters you want to apply to the data.

-- In the “Query Wizard – Finish” dialog box, choose whether to view the data or return it to Excel as a table, and click on “Finish”.
+- Choose whether to view the data or return it to Excel as a table.

-- If you chose to return the data to Excel as a table, select where you want to place the table and click on “OK”.
+- If you chose to return the data to Excel as a table, select where you want to place the table.